Wei-whey-way/DeepLearningChallenge/README.md

 # DeepLearningChallenge

 # **Animal Competition (15%)**

-> Indented block

-Use of the Animal (https://cloudstor.aarnet.edu.au/plus/s/cZYtNAeVhWD6uBX) dataset.
+Use of the Animal dataset (https://cloudstor.aarnet.edu.au/plus/s/cZYtNAeVhWD6uBX).
 This dataset contains images of 151 different animals.

 The dataset contains a total of 6270 images corresponding to the name of animal types.